taw00/grin-rpm/README.md

 grin wallet help
 ```

-That will get you started, but... better to ready how to use a
+That will get you started, but... better to read how to use a wallet
-wallet
 [here](https://github.com/mimblewimble/docs/wiki/how-to-use-the-grin-wallet#checking-your-wallet-balance).

 ### I want to run a node